mindplace/rails-dribbble-oauth/README.md

 export DRIBBBLE_CLIENT_SECRET="[your application's Client Secret]"
 ```

-Note: these environment variables must be named in this exact format.
+Note: these environment variables must be named in this specific format.

 ### Build links in your root application
 You're now ready to build links in your root application.
-Navigate to the views where you wish to authenticate users via Dribbble and build your links using the `dribbble_oauth_request_path` and passing it a user_id parameter:
+Navigate to the appropriate views and build your links using the `dribbble_oauth_request_path`, passing it a user_id parameter:
 ```
 <%= link_to "Dribbble authentication request", dribbble_oauth_request_path(user_id: @user.id) %>
 ```

+If your requesting user does not have an ID yet--such as if you want to authorize/authenticate users via Dribbble--this service will still work if it gets a `nil` value for `user_id`.

 ### Get back user information from Dribbble
 Add this line to your `ApplicationController`: